yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Amber Reach** — Approximately 50,000 people, granary of the southeastern highlands.

 Located on the southeastern coastal highlands, Archeon boasts its largest continuous farmland.
-With 30-40% more sea breeze and rainfall than the Basin, CFU (Chemical Fusion Fusion) drives grain processing.
-Core exports include flour, cereal cakes, and high-quality seeds (using the CI seed screening system, the only one of its kind in Archeon).
+Sea breezes bring 30-40% more rainfall than the inland plains, with CFU (Chemical Fusion Fusion) driving grain processing.
+Core export products include flour, cereal cakes, and high-quality seeds (using the CI seed screening system, the only one of its kind in Archeon).
 Local specialty: Wind Bread – sourdough bread naturally fermented with sea breeze salt, sold out in three days at the Thread Festival.
 Soundscape: Continuous sea breeze + the sounds of threshing during harvest season + grey-necked finches.
 Atmosphere: Abundant, open, and the tranquility of a farmer.

 ---